About Cone Health Foundation

 Cone Health Foundation is a supporting organization to Cone Health.
 A 17-member Board of Directors governs the Foundation.
 The Board is comprised of ten members appointed by the Cone Health Board of Trustees and seven members appointed by the Foundation Board of Directors.

 The Foundation is committed to spending 5% of the value of its assets annually.
 A Program Committee reviews grant applications and makes funding recommendations to the Board.
-Since inception, the Foundation, which has assets of more than $110 million, has awarded about $91 million in the greater Greensboro area in the form of 1,631 grants and contributions.
+Since inception, the Foundation, which has assets of more than $110 million, has awarded more than $96 million in the greater Greensboro area in the form of 1,724 grants and contributions.